yusra05/yusra05/README.md

   🎓 I'm currently pursuing Computer Science from the University of Delhi.

-➡ *🚀 I have contributed to the open-source* as a part of  Timechain summer of code and Hacktoberfest.
+➡ *🚀 I have contributed to the open-source* as a part of  Timechain summer of code, Hacktoberfest & JGEC Winter of Code.

-➡ *👨‍💻 I recently completed a web development internship* at Bharat Intern.
+➡ *👨‍💻 I am Full-Stack Developer.

-➡ *💡 My current learning focus revolves around mastering* Web Development and exploring the fascinating world of Web3.

 ➡ *📫 Reach me on* 🤝
 	yusra.123987@ms.du.ac.in.